-ULIP vs Mutual Fund: A Brutally Honest Comparison of Charges, Returns, and When Each Makes Sense
+ULIP vs Mutual Fund: A Brutally Honest Comparison for Indian Investors

-Unit Linked Insurance Plans (ULIPs) are among the most misunderstood financial products in India.
-Sold aggressively by insurance agents because of their high commissions, ULIPs combine life insurance with market-linked investment.
-The promise sounds appealing — insurance plus investment in one product, with tax benefits under both Section 80C and Section 10(10D).
-But the reality is that ULIPs carry a multi-layered charge structure that silently erodes your returns, particularly in the first 5-7 years.
-Understanding these charges, and how they compare to the simpler expense ratio of a mutual fund, is essential before committing your money.
+Unit Linked Insurance Plans (ULIPs) are among the most widely sold and most misunderstood financial products in India.
+Marketed as a solution that delivers insurance protection and market-linked investment returns within a single product, ULIPs have attracted hundreds of thousands of Indian investors over the past two decades.
+The pitch sounds compelling: life cover, equity market participation, tax benefits under Section 80C, and tax-free maturity under Section 10(10D) — all in one policy.
+The reality, however, is that ULIPs carry a multi-layered charge structure that silently erodes returns, particularly in the first five to seven years.
+Understanding how these charges compare to the far simpler expense ratio of a mutual fund is essential before you commit your money to any insurance-linked investment product.

 The ULIP Charge Stack: Death by a Thousand Cuts